Key Takeaways

 • No equipment needed

-• Mars's orange color makes it easy to identify
+• Mars's orange colour makes it easy to identify once it brightens past magnitude +0.5

 For Binocular Observing: